dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 #### module2e registry_entry processing code and selected for resurrection thread stats code:

 Note that this code is extensible to bucketization of the various thread resurrection types.
-This initial prototype is for just the idx1 futures crash type resurrections.
+This initial prototype is for just the idx1 futures crash type resurrections and the futures exeptions that occur after all of the commands have executed successfully.
 The previous update has a matrix of the various other types that will be added to this module, once the prototype is complete.